laceyteas/lacey-teas-site/content/pages/meet.md

 ## Local San Francisco Outcall Rates

-* 1 hr – $460
+* 1 hr – $500
-* Dinner Date (Clock free 4-6 hrs) – $1,500
+* Dinner Date (Clock free 4-6 hrs) – $1,600
 * Overnight – $2,500

 ## Incall

-* 1 hr – $560
+* 1 hr – $600

 For PSE or couples plese add $200/hr to my base rate.
 PSE is available only to established and trusted clients.
+In session extensions are $400/hr

 * ## Safety

-Due to Corona Virus I now have a 90 minute minimum for new clients and longer appointments will be my priority.
-I am only seeing 1 client every 10 day and kindly request we have a short conversation a few days before our appointment to assess risk.
-If you are feeling sick please let me know and I will waive the cancellation fee.
+If you have respiratory symtpoms please let me know and I will waive the cancellation fee.
 I am trusting you to be honest with me We are in uncertain times right now and I believe in harm reduction and clear communication.

 ### Longer Experiences and Travel: